Essential Trip Information — Central Asia

 Many nationalities, including Australia, Germany, USA, Canada, United Kingdom and New Zealand do not require a visa for stays of up to 30 days.
 Please check with your local consulate for the most up to date requirements.

 If you may require a visa for Kazakhstan, you will need a Letter of Invitation issued by their government.
-Our local team can support this.
-Please contact your booking agent if you need it.
+We can assist with this through our local team.
+Please contact us if you need it.
 It'll take approximately 10 working days for the government to process and cost 70 USD per application.
 Please note that the issuance of the LOI will be entirely up to the discretion of the Kazakhstan Foreign Affairs office.

 KYRGYZSTAN